mk-pmb/initrd-extender/README.md

 Configuration
 -------------

-This script interprets one kernel parameter:
+Configuration is done via environment variables.
+To set them at initramfs time:

+* The intended method is to provide them as kernel parameters.
+* Using `export`ed variables in `/etc/initramfs-tools/conf.d/*` files
+  should work, too.
+  It seems that vars set in those configs will always win over kernel params, but don't rely on it until you find a trusted source that says so.

 ### irdex_disks=

-Set this to a list of devices whose irdex paylods you want to activate.
+Set this to a list of devices whose irdex instructions you want to activate.

 * List items are separated by comma, space, or any combination thereof.
 * Empty list items are ignored.